LakeinLove/Mage-The-Awakening/Mage The Awakening/Mage Society/Orders/Silver Ladder.md

 ### Star: The Silver Ladder is the Path to Victory

 The Ladder defines the stages of enlightenment souls progress up, from laborers to Ascended Sages; but despite the [[Free Council]]’s rhetoric, the Ladder believes that everyone and anyone deserves the right to move to a rung that best suits her, even if it’s not at the top.  \
 Let artists be artists, let managers, manage… and let mages work miracles.
-Awakened souls have a destiny and an obligation to uplift the Sleepers and bring Sleepwalkers to Awakening.
+Awakened souls have a destiny and an obligation to uplift the Sleepers and bring Sleepwalkers to [[Awakening]].

 ## Origins